iwealthdemo/asset_management_workflow/replit.md

 ## Overview

-This is a full-stack investment approval portal built with React, TypeScript, Express, and PostgreSQL.
+This is a full-stack investment approval portal built with React, TypeScript, Express, and PostgreSQL for ABCBank.
 The application manages investment requests, cash requests, and approval workflows with role-based access control and document management capabilities.

 ## System Architecture